pitt-crc/user-manual/docs/getting-started/access_sre.md

     === "Full Desktop Overview of all Tools"

-        Shown below is the Desktop of the CRCD-SRE AVD, where there are active connections to CRCD using
+        Shown below is the Desktop of the CRCD SRE AVD, where there are active connections to CRCD using

         * **PuTTY**